stefannica/style-guides/Ruby.md

    Rationale: Using `$!` is fragile.
 It easily breaks when exception is raised in an exception handler or code is moved around.

+1. Use `raise` for raising exceptions.
+While `fail` works as well it is not very commonly used and should be avoided in order to prevent confusion.

 ##### Defining exception classes

 1. Make your exception classes subclasses of `StandardError` so they are